Touch Me (The Doors song): Composition

-According to Bruce Botnick's liner notes, the song was initially referred to by its various working titles; "I'm Gonna Love You", from a line in the chorus, or "Hit Me", a reference to blackjack.
+According to Bruce Botnick's liner notes, the song was referred to by various working titles; "I'm Gonna Love You", from a line in the chorus, and "Hit Me", a reference to blackjack.
 The opening line was originally "C'mon, hit me ...
 I'm not afraid", the line thus reflecting the first person vantage point of a blackjack player.
 Lead singer Jim Morrison changed the lyric out of concern that rowdy crowds at their live shows would mistakenly believe that "hit me" was a challenge to physically assault him.
-Additionally, at the end of the song, Morrison can be heard shouting "stronger than dirt", which was a slogan from an Ajax commercial.
+At the end of the song, Morrison can be heard shouting "stronger than dirt", which was a slogan from an Ajax commercial.